Shipping Zones: Guide to Shipping Costs and Transit Times for Ecommerce

 [Related infographic: The State of Ecommerce: What You Should Know About Online Shoppers]

-Customers today believe the maximum amount of days considered acceptable to wait for their order is only 4.1 days (as compared to 5.5 days back in 2012).
+Customers today believe the maximum amount of time considered acceptable to wait for their order is only 4.1 days (as compared to 5.5 days back in 2012).

 Where is the best place to fulfil orders to reduce shipping zones?

-If your customers are geographically distributed, outsourced order fulfilment in large cities can help you reach a high volume of people faster, as opposed to shipping from a less densely populated area that can’t efficiently reach as many people.
+There isn’t one universal “best location” for fulfilment to reduce shipping zones; rather, the best location for your business are those that place your inventory closer to popular order destinations, as determined by analising your past order history.
+A facility close to a large city can help you reach a high volume of people faster, as opposed to shipping from a less densely populated area that can’t efficiently reach as many people.

 - Analyse historical order and postcode data to reevaluate your optimal fulfilment locations.